ronim-efrin/kitab/books.md

 This role can of course apply to any gender – since I, a male, encounter this with women – I will write out of my common perspective. <br>

 The woman has the belief that telling the lie is straightforward, and fails to consider anything else.
 Seriously, a dense position, which mostly is synthesized out of desperation, whether the desperation is justified or not.
 Most men fight this, spend their energy, a currency, on a decision set in stone.
 The woman can change her mind, more often than a man does.
 Yet, if she chose confrontation, the woman in question has been thinking about the subject-matter prior to it.
-The likeliness that the opposing position to take seed in her mind is much unlikely.
+The likeliness for the opposing position to take seed in her mind is much unlikely.

 *The meeting of minds is possible, but certain personality traits can affect this.*